J35P312/Assemblatron/README.md

 When running BESST on the assemblatron output contigs, the N50 is usually improved by a factor of 10 or so.

 # Align
+Assemblatron performs alignment using bwa mem.
+The output is printed to a file named <prefix.bam>.
+The input is asssumed to be contigs produced through any assembly process.

 # Stats
 compute various statistics of an assembly.
+THe output is printed to stdout.

 python assemblatron.py --stats <contigs_bam>

 The statistics include N50, L50, assembly size, and the number of contigs.

 # SV
+Call SV using HTSbox abreak

 # SNV
+Call indels and SNV using samtools pipelup/bcftools call

 # Conversion

+	bam to fastq

+	bam to fasta

 # Cite
 Cite the components that you used, as well as the Assemblatron git hub page.